kjp062/kjperez-website/content/posts/creating-a-website.md

 The last obstacle was figuring out how I would execute.

-I built websites before for Georgetown's Japanese department and for a DC education nonprofit with WordPress, so I thought I would start with that.
-While using WordPress was easy with a clear end product in mind, it was a little difficult with my own personal website which was more open-ended.
-WordPress offered a ton of plugins to accomplish what I wanted, but that meant opening up an array of things that I needed to research.
-Instead of working on my website, I was learning about themes, site builders, and SEO plugins amongst other things.
-I also dedicated some time researching various hosting services, what set them apart, and their price points.
-I spent so much time doing this research that I still did not have a website, and it was demoralizing not seeing results from my actions.
+I built websites before with WordPress, so I thought I would start with what was familiar.
+While using WordPress was easy with a clear end product in mind, it was more difficult with my own personal website which was more open-ended.
+I spent more time working around WordPress's rigidity to accomplish what I wanted than I did actually getting a website up and running.
+At the end of the day, it was demoralizing not seeing results from my actions.
 So, I decided to start from scratch.

-After some research, I stumbled into the world of static site generators and Hugo.
+After some time, I stumbled into the world of static site generators and Hugo.
 Hugo allowed me to start simply and take on more complex concepts later when I was ready.
-It also allowed me to use the knowledge I already had (like HTML/CSS and markdown) without worrying about the server-side considerations and databases.
+It also allowed me to use the knowledge I already had (like HTML/CSS and markdown) without worrying about server-side considerations and databases.
 The concepts I did need to learn were easy to pick up with Hugo's documentation and help from the Hugo community.

-Hugo has had some other positive side-effects.
-First, it reduced the costs of having this website.
-Whereas with WordPress there was the cost of hosting, I only have to pay for my domain name with Hugo.
-Hosting and deployment are free with Netlify and Github.
-Second, it incentivizes learning and practice.
-I had very little knowledge about deploying websites, CSS preprocessors, and email forwarding, and I had few avenues to practice my git and web development skills.
-I've had to touch upon all those subjects and more to get with the site to a point where I was happy enough to publish.

-As I finish writing that last paragraph, I realize I may have made Hugo sound more complex than it is.
-Ultimately, it has allowed me to spend more time learning about what I wanted to accomplish and acting on what I learned, and I'm not done learning!
-I want to make my own theme from scratch, add forms, add comments, and make my resume page look better.
-Fortunately, I could get my MVP version of this website out and can do those other things along the way.
+Additionally, it reduced my costs to just the domain name because hosting and deployment are free thanks to Netlify and Github.

+With Hugo, I now have an MVP version of my website up and running, and I am spending more time working on things that will actually impact my website.
+There is so much more I can say about the execution of this website, but that probably deserves its own post.

+## What's next?

+Now I fill my website with content!
+I have a ton of posts ideas with topics ranging from breaking into tech with a non-technical background to personal growth.
+I'm excited to write about how I got to where I am now and what I want to do next.
+I'm also looking forward to developing my skills to make this website even better.

+Really, I made this website for myself to catalog my thoughts and experiences.
+I don't expect many (or any) readers, but if you're not me and you're reading this, I just want to say thanks!
+Hopefully, I was able to provide some value for you, and if there was anything you were interested in that you want me to expand on, [reach out](mailto:hello@kjperez.com)!